ne9een/Karatsuba-Multiplication/README.md

 # Karatsuba-Multiplication
-Calculate multiplication of two random integers between 0 and 2^1000 using Karatsuba algorithm in a recursive call
+Calculate multiplication of two random integers between 0 and 2^1000 using Karatsuba algorithm recursively Negative and floating numbers are not included in this function